 To close the windshield, release the locking mechanism by pulling the forward-facing button.
 Swing the windshield into place.

-COCKPIT DINETTE TABLE - OPTIONAL
+BOW / COCKPIT DINETTE TABLE - OPTIONAL

-Remove the j-shaped table leg from the starboard bow storage area.
-Slide the leg into its mounting support.
+The table legs are located in the starboard bow flip storage compartment.
+Place the leg into its mounting support.
 Slide the table top onto the leg.
-If your table top has a lever, tighten the lever.